HenrikJoreteg/joreteg.com/posts/2017/09/betting-on-the-web.md

 You may be thinking: "Congratulations Henrik, you just described *a job*!"

-Well, I suppose I did... but there’s a lot more to it than just trading hours for money.
+Well, ahem.
+I suppose I did... but there’s a lot more to it than just trading hours for money.
 That’s all short-term stuff.

-In the long run there are several other, more interesting, consequences.
+In the long run there are other much more interesting consequences:

 **1. Building Expertise:** Obviously, you’re building experience and expertise in whatever technologies, platform you’re investing in.
 Hopefully someday someone will pay you for expertise or you can use it to create something of value.

-**2. Equity:** You’re generating equity and adding value to whatever product you’re building.
+**2. Building Equity:** You’re generating equity and adding value to whatever product you’re building.

-**3. Tomorrow’s legacy code:** That’s right: "We’re building tomorrow’s legacy code today™."
-This isn’t necessarily something that we think about.
-But, in many cases the people that initially build a product or service, are often not the ones that ultimately maintain it.
-But that means the technology choices we make when building a new product or service, determine whether or not there will be jobs later that require expertise in that platform/technology.
+**3. Building tomorrow’s legacy code today™:** That’s right today’s new hotness is tomorrow’s maintenance burden.
+This isn’t necessarily something that we think about up front.
+In many cases the people that initially build a product or service are often not the ones that ultimately maintain it.
+This means the technology choices we make when building a new product or service, determine whether or not there will be jobs later that require expertise in that platform/technology.
 So, the platform/technology choices you make when building a new product *literally shape tomorrow’s job market!*

 **4. Body of knowledge:** As developers, we’re pretty good at sharing what we learn.
 We blog, we "Stack-Overflow", etc. These things all contribute to the corpus of knowledge available about that given platform which adds significant value by making it easier/faster for others to build things using these tools.